Drake81/MC80C535/README.md

 It was published by a german electronic magazin, named [Elektor](http://www.elektor.de/).
 It use the 80C535 from Siemens/Infinion as microcontroller as central CPU.

-The only contra, there is no flash memory so every program is stored in RAM.
+The only disadvantage, there is no flash memory inside.
+So every program is stored in RAM.

 ## Pictures
 * [µC80C535 board from above](https://github.com/Drake81/MC80C535/blob/master/doc/Pictures/Compuboard-oben.jpg)